Blog

 The Procrastinator

 That is the way I am with writing.
-It is something I have always wanted to do ever since secondary school.
+It is something I had always wanted to do – ever since secondary school.
 I attended English and English Literature in the year above my own year, and I remember the teacher telling my mother that I should be writing books.
 Somehow, life ran away with me and it wasn’t until 2015 that I crawled out from the thick fog and realised that time was running out.
-If I didn’t start writing soon then no doubt I would end up in a dementia ward with no books to my name.
+If I didn’t start writing soon then one day, I would find myself an aged woman who never achieved her goal of writing.

-I enrolled in an online Masterclass with James Patterson and this gave me the prompt I needed to make a start.
+I enrolled in an online Masterclass with James Patterson and this prompted me to make a start.
 I wrote White Lilies and it sat as a file on my computer for years, unsure what to do with it, or perhaps, not confident enough to do anything with it.
-One night I had a vivid dream which became Viktoria, and it was the first time that I felt I lived the book as I was writing and cried when it ended.
+One night I had a vivid dream which became Viktoria, and it was the first time that I lived the book as I was writing and cried when it ended.
 I was determined to publish Viktoria as I felt it was unusual and special, and I still feel that way.
 I investigated various options and went with self-publishing through Amazon, so Viktoria became the first book I published.
 White Lilies followed though I admit it is my least favourite.

-As of this time in 2024 I have written and published five books and I really hope that there will be many more to come.
+As of this time in 2026 I have written and published over eight books and I really hope that there will be many more to come.
 If only I had started much earlier in life, I could have had dozens by now.
 Better late than never.

-I chose to self-publish through Amazon for a number of reasons and I’ll outline the good and bad.
+I chose to self-publish rather than the traditional route for a number of reasons and I’ll outline the good and bad:

-• Control – Having control over many aspects of the book and publication.
-I can upload a separate book cover or use one of their templates.
-I am able to choose which countries I wish the book to be published in and price, although there are certain printing costs that must be covered.
-I can choose publication in paperback, hardback or through the Kindle store, or all three, and preview how the book will appear on phone, tablet and as a paperback.
+• Control – I have control over many aspects of the book and publication, opting my own book cover or using one of their templates available.
+I am able to choose which countries I wish the book to be published in and recommended retail price, although there are certain printing costs that must be covered.
+I can choose publication in paperback, hardback or ebook, or all three, and preview how the book will appear on phone, tablet and as a paperback.
 I can also update details or content from time to time.
+I feel with traditional publishing, there is a formula to be followed which includes book signings and attending events, of which I have no intention of participating in.
+I prefer to sit in my own quiet space and write.